This page is not a finished product, but due to requests, I’ve posted a rough version.

 Then an excluder

-Then a brood box with 5 combs: in the center, 2 combs of older brood (to act as a “heat chimney,”) and 3 drawn combs having storage room–center these 5 frames.
+Then a brood box with 5 combs: in the center, 3 combs of brood (to act as a “heat chimney,”) and 2 drawn combs having some storage room–center these 5 frames.

 Put the perforated board on top, with the entrance notch up and facing to the rear.